MagicQuest/JBS3/README.md

 speaking of node.js maybe i should just make a node.js library instead

 ### Examples
-In the scripts folder there are a few examples like minesweeper and msnexample while the rest of the scripts folder are completely random tests or funny things I wanted to do
+In the scripts folder there are a few examples like minesweeper and msnexample while the rest of the scripts folder are completely random tests or funny things I wanted to do that may or may not work